Dah Sing Bank

-Dah Sing Banking Group Limited (DSBG) is a Hong Kong-based banking and financial company, headquartered in Wan Chai.
+Dah Sing Banking Group Limited (DSBG) is a Hong Kong–based banking and financial company, headquartered in Wan Chai.
 It has been listed on the Hong Kong Stock Exchange since 2004.
 It has three main banking subsidiaries (Dah Sing Bank, Banco Comercial de Macau and Dah Sing Bank (China) Limited) providing relevant services through a branch network of around 70 branches over Hong Kong, Macau and Mainland China, and a securities trading company.

 The group was established on 1 May 1947.
-Mr. David Shou-Yeh Wong was appointed as the chairman whilst Mr. Harold Tsu-Hing Wong (王祖興), the son of Mr. David Wong, joined as the group managing director and chief executive of DSBG.
+David Shou-Yeh Wong was appointed as the chairman whilst Harold Tsu-Hing Wong (王祖興), the son of David Wong, joined as the group managing director and chief executive of DSBG.

 History

 1947: Establishment of Dah Sing Bank, Limited (DSB).